Want to take quizzes and track your credits?

 What is a Community Health Needs Assessment (CHNA)?

-A CHNA, also referred to as a community health assessment (CHA), refers to a state, tribal, local or territorial health assessment that identifies key health needs and issues of a particular community through systematic, comprehensive data collection and analysis.6
+According to the CDC, a CHNA “refers to a state, tribal, local, or territorial health assessment that identifies key health needs and issues of a particular community through systematic, comprehensive data collection and analysis.”7

 Multisector collaborations that support shared ownership of all phases of community health improvement, including assessment, planning, investment, implementation, and evaluation

-A definition of community that encompasses a significant enough area to allow for population-wide interventions and measurable results, and includes a targeted focus to address disparities among subpopulations
+A definition of community that encompasses a significant enough area to allow for population-wide interventions and measurable results and also includes a targeted focus to address disparities among subpopulations

 Maximum transparency to improve community engagement and accountability